-Use the "carbon-13" command (also, "13-C") to set the 13C isotopic composition of the initial fluid, reactant species (aqueous species, minerals, or gases) or segregated minerals.
+Use the "carbon-13" command (also, "13-C") to set the 13C isotopic composition of the initial fluid, reactant species (aqueous species, minerals, end members, gases, or oxides) or segregated minerals.
 The composition may be set on any scale (e.g., PDB), but you must be consistent throughout the calculation.
 Example: